 We know that communities coming together is a powerful way to instigate wide scale change - beginning with the individual, extending to the community and then to our politicians.

 Our ‘Communities Taking Control’ campaign is the next step to achieving this wide scale change.
 Our goal is to produce a ‘how to’ guide that can be rolled out to any community looking to comprehensively reduce its plastic footprint.
 To help provide insight into how this can be achieved, we have initiated two pilot communities – Noosa in Queensland, and Wollongong in NSW.
-The Guide will be released at the end of October 2017.

 PLASTIC FREE COMMUNITY PILOTS IN NOOSA AND WOLLONGONG